-The table component, whose option icon is shown in figure 1, creates a table.
+The table component, whose option icon is shown below, creates a table.

-A table is a grid of text components, as shown in figure 2.
-The web browser automatically determines how wide to make the columns to best fit the text.
+A table is a grid of text components.
+The web browser automatically determines how wide to make the columns to best fit the text:

 Editing a table

-In edit mode a dotted line is shown around each cell and a table bar is displayed above the table, as shown in figure 3.
+In edit mode a dotted line is shown around each cell and a table bar is displayed above the table:

 Rows and columns can be added and deleted by right-clicking on the cells to display a context menu.
 The text in the cells can be edited in the same way as text components.
 The shortcuts Tab and Shift Tab can be used to move forwards and backwards between cells.